Ilya-Songrov/LogSaver/README.md

 make
 ```

-2. Include the complete code to your project
+2. Or include the complete code to your project
 In the .pro file of your project add the following line (update the path to point to the correct location of LogSaver/logger src):
 ```
 include(../../LogSaver.pri)